 Distribution in Mojave/Habitat: Spiny hopsage is distributed broadly throughout the intermountain western United States, and within the Mojave Desert (SEINet.org 2020).
-G. spinosa occupy sandy, to gravelly to cobbley soils in upper bajadas to valley bottom in desert shrub communities at elevations from 33 m to 2900 m (Wetherwax and Wilken 2012).
+Grayia spinosa occupy sandy, to gravelly to cobbly soils in upper bajadas to valley bottom in desert shrub communities at elevations from 33 m to 2900 m (Wetherwax and Wilken 2012).

 Flowers color and shape: The staminate flowers are green, and the pistillate flowers have a pink bract that enlarges and grows deeper in color after pollination.

-Pollinator use: G. spinosa is a larval host to the Perizoma custodiata Buenee in Boisduval and Guenee moth (Calscape.org 2020).
+Pollinator use: Grayia spinosa is a larval host to the Perizoma custodiata Buenee in Boisduval and Guenee moth (Calscape.org 2020).

-Tortoise use: G. spinosa was observed one time anecdotal as food for a Mojave desert tortoises, and was used for cover four times at one site.
+Tortoise use: Graya spinosa was observed one time anecdotal as food for a Mojave desert tortoises, and was used for cover four times at one site.

 Propagation, production, and cultivation: This species has received a surprising amount of attention in the literature.
-G. spinosa can be propagated from seed, stem cuttings from wild plants, or stems cuttings from nursery stock (Wieland et al. 1971; Everett et al. 1978; Shaw 1992).
+Grayia spinosa can be propagated from seed, stem cuttings from wild plants, or stems cuttings from nursery stock (Wieland et al. 1971; Everett et al. 1978; Shaw 1992).
 Growing G. spinosa from seed can be successful (Shaw 1992).
-Best germination and establishment results were found in association with cool moist growing conditions similarly to those in the fall or early winter seasons.
+Best germination and establishment results were found in association with cool moist growing conditions similar to those in the fall or early winter seasons.
 There was low germination in early and late spring, likely associated with low precipitation.
 Seedbeds with roughened conditions had better germination success than those in compacted seedbeds.

-G. spinosa and 17 other desert species on the ecotone between the Mojave Desert and Great Basin was propagated from field collected stem cuttings or from cuttings from glasshouse grown seedlings that were chilled to 4˚ C prior to tissue collections (Wieland et al. 1971).
+G. spinosa and 17 other desert species on the ecotone between the Mojave Desert and Great Basin were propagated from field collected stem cuttings or from cuttings from glasshouse grown seedlings that were chilled to 4˚ C prior to tissue collections (Wieland et al. 1971).
 Stems were rooted in vermiculite and subjected to five environmental treatments including: a mist house; lath house; glasshouse; bottom-heated glasshouse which was open to outside air (low humidity); and closed bottom- heated glasshouse (high humidity).
 Ambient temperatures for each treatment ranged from daytime temperatures 20 ˚ to 30˚ C, and nighttime 10 ˚ to 20 ˚ C (Wieland et al. 1971).
 The most successful stem cuttings were treated with 0.3% IBA in talc matrix (Hormidon 2 treatment) and grown in vermiculite under humid conditions (Wieland et al. 1971).

 Everett et al. (1978) used the same rooting hormone as Wieland et al. (1971) with G. spinosa and 54 other desert shrub species.
 They experimented on the rooting ability of six different phenological stages of wild collected materials, four types of cutting material (softwood, semi-hardwood, hardwood, and root shoots), and did not use subsurface heating in the treatments (Everett et al. 1978).
-G. spinosa was very responsive to stem propagation, and cuttings of semi-hardwood from vegetatively productive or reproductively active plants had the best rooting success (Everett et al. 1978).
+Grayia spinosa was very responsive to stem propagation, and cuttings of semi-hardwood from vegetatively productive or reproductively active plants had the best rooting success (Everett et al. 1978).
 Results also varied by accession: large stock within 3 to 12 weeks of planting were comparable to plants that would take 6 months to develop from seed.
-Comparison of the root to shoot ratio between stem-propagated and seed-propagated to ensure that the rapidly grown cuttings have sufficient root development to meet the rigors of desert conditions.
+Comparison of the root to shoot ratio between stem-propagated and seed-propagated ensures that the rapidly grown cuttings have sufficient root development to meet the rigors of desert conditions.

 Recoverability: G. spinosa can resprout readily after fire and thus is recommended for aridland reclamation, and cheatgrass remediation (Sanderson and Stutz 1994).
-G. spinosa also has mild to moderate soil salinity tolerance (Sanderson and Stutz 1994).
+Grayia spinosa also has mild to moderate soil salinity tolerance (Sanderson and Stutz 1994).
 While it is recommended for restoration, it may be killed by excessive heat during wildfires (Webb et al. 2003).

 Gutierrezia Lag. spp.
 (Asteraceae)

-Common Name(s): G. microcephala (DC.)
+Common Name(s): Gutierrezia microcephala (DC.)
 A. Gray – sticky snakeweed; G. sarothrae (PUrsh) Britton & Rusby – broom snakeweed.